These 1938 images show dancers on the floor at Shenandoah's Maher's Dance Hall during the Great Depression.

 Photographer Sheldon Dick made a visit to the Coal Region in 1938 to document scenes of life and work in the mining towns of northern Schuylkill County.
 On an evening during his visit, Dick made a swing by a bar room in Gilberton, Pennsylvania and snapped three photographs that bring the setting to life.
 The … Continue reading Scenes in a Coal Region bar room – 1938

-As we've previously documented here at Wynning History, photographer Sheldon Dick came to the Coal Region in 1938 to photograph the people and places that made up the cultural landscape in this struggling industrial area.
+As we've previously documented on the blog, photographer Sheldon Dick came to the Coal Region in 1938 to photograph the people and places that made up the cultural landscape in this struggling industrial area.
 Dick centered his efforts for the Farm Security Administration project around the Schuylkill County community of Shenandoah.
-Read our story … Continue reading Incredible photographs document the Maple Hill mine near Shenandoah in 1938
+Read our story about … Continue reading Incredible photographs document the Maple Hill mine near Shenandoah in 1938